 I often come across many great causes and worthy charities, but have never written about it.
 Today is a little different, my good friend Brian Vince of Titan Tattoo Supply is running a wonderful art show and sale in Oshawa.
 Read on for more details on the event.

 Widely expected to be an announcement of a new 7.85-inch iPad form factor – Apple today held an event with the tagline “We’ve got a little more to show you”.
 Join us here as we look at what’s new and what’s ahead for Apple’s new announcements.
 Starting at 1:00 PM Eastern time, the event is likely not to […]

 Take the probable launch of an iPhone – just the mere rumour of this product launching is enough to hurt sales of Apple’s previous phone product.
 Apple is also has it’s users on an ever changing merry-go-round that seems to never stop.
 Apple’s products have to have the shortest lifespan of all technology because of this ever speedy cycle of new products and upgrades.
 Today, we have a new announcement – let’s see what’s in store.

 Google I/O is usually the place Google announces some big things.
 In the past it’s been Nexus devices, and today there is a strong rumor that some sort of tablet will come today from Google.
 The event tarted a bit late, but the announcements were launched into right away – so let’s take a look.

 It can be crazy, but the media attention surrounding any Apple event ramps up like something Evel Knievel might’ve been ready to jump.
 It is important to keep it all in some perspective.
 These are product announcements, some that won’t even be released today – but still just announcements.

 With what I do, you’d really think I would love trade shows.
-As an IT Guy and a blogger, you might imagine the trade show is like the “perfect storm” for a guy like me.
+As an IT Consultant and a writer, you might imagine the trade show is like the “perfect storm” for a guy like me.
 Well, it’s actually the opposite.
 I’m somehow endlessly bothered by trade shows and fairs.
 In fact, I find trade shows to be a mind numbing process of marketing, sales tactics and walking in circles.
 I’m not one to be overly negative about things, and I really don’t want this to be like that – but if you’ll indulge me, I can show you why these events an really suck.